 Christopher Columbus and His Vision

 Columbus was one man with a grand vision to free Europe from oppression.
 He was a sailor and freedom fighter looking to fortify the ongoing resistance to the Ottoman Empire.
 With Queen Isabella’s support and funding, his expedition began.
 Along with her funding came royal advisors, court officers and administrators.
 They all had their own unique motives.
 Those who moved against Columbus were skilled politicians, while Columbus was a master mariner whose only court experience was asking for funding.
-Continued study will contribute additional information, while supporting what is already evident – that Columbus’ grave sin was his ineptitude at governing.
+Continued study will contribute additional information, while supporting what is already evident – that Columbus’ grave sin was his ineptitude at governing, and his inability to control a large group of dissenting colonists.
 He simply did not see the political maneuvering that surrounded him, nor had he any great talents for administration.
 He was quickly neutralized by this political machine.
-None of this detracts from his greatest talent; his incredible dead-reckoning navigational skills & master seamanship.
+None of this detracts from his big talent; his incredible dead-reckoning navigational skills & master seamanship.

 Columbus has been debated and studied thoroughly, he has been venerated as well as vilified, and he has been written about for over 500 years, yet today few seem able to recognize the difference between the myths and facts.
 Some claim that the charges against Columbus are an open-and-shut case.
 This assessment is just not accurate.
 Ongoing research continues to replace myth with fact.
 The 2020 discovery of the Carib tribe encountered by Columbus on his first voyage is an excellent example of new data that refines Columbus’ history.

 It has actually been years in the making.
 The political polarization we see today is an ideological divide created by an educational system that is filled with errors and omissions.
 Disinformation creates deep biases.
 If public education became a true source of evidence-based learning, where free speech was revered, debate welcomed, and all evidence considered, then society could right itself and by extension, fix its political representation.